Who Treats Spinal Muscular Atrophy?

 Physical therapists use exercise to improve physical function and strength.
 Proactive physical therapy can improve outcomes and prevent complications.
 Physical therapists perform tests for posture, motor function, muscle strength, and range of motion.
 They can then suggest devices and design treatments to improve movement.
 Depending on the type of SMA, this includes stretching, functional and strengthening exercises, walking training, and postural support.
 The goal is often to prevent complications like scoliosis and joint tightness.1,3,4,7

 Occupational therapists help increase independence in daily activities by improving physical functioning.
 They first perform tests to analyze a person’s abilities and needs, such as walking, dressing oneself, writing, or using a computer.
 They can then recommend treatments or assistive devices to improve activity and participation.
-Occupational therapists work with schools to help students with SMA.1,7
+Occupational therapists work with schools to help students with SMA.
+Occupational therapists also provide therapy for feeding, eating, and swallowing.
+This is especially important in SMA because aspiration can be a concern.1,7

 Speech therapists specialize in different aspects of speech, including language and vocal quality.
 SMA may cause people to have difficulty speaking.
 This is due to muscle weakness, not mental, emotional, or memory problems.
 Speech therapists can help improve the ability to communicate and suggest assistive devices.5,8